MattCollins84/insto/README.md

 }
 ```

-#### host (optional - defaults to http://graffiti.touchlocal.com:3000)
+#### host (optional - defaults to the domain of the web page creating the connection, with a port of 3000)
-The graffiti server to connect to
+The insto server to connect to

 ```
 var host = "http://some.graffiti.server.com:3030";